Cleardragonf/FS_I/README.md

 Documentation Time: 2 hours.

+This is the Note List Page
 ![This is the Note List Page](image.png)

+This is the Create/Edit/Delete View in normal Responsive Size
 ![This is the Create/Edit/Delete View in normal Responsive Size](image-3.png)

+This is the Create/Edit/Delete View when in iPhone 12 Pro
 ![This is the Create/Edit/Delete View when in iPhone 12 Pro](image-2.png)

 ---

 # **Startup of the Entire System**